My Favourite Hikes in Kananaskis (So Far!)

 Burstall Trail hike starts out casually; a logging road, then a single track, winding its way through forest for a few kilometres until you reach the Burstall plateau.
 You’ll have to cross this plateau to continue the hike But first, I suggest taking a short deviation left (south) into the obvious valley to take a quick peek at Robertson Glacier (not pictured).
 It’s kinda cool.

 Back onto the plateau, you’ll have to cross many small, braided streams to continue to Burstall Pass.
 Depending on the time of year and the volume of melting water from the glacier, you’ll have to either skip and hop over stones or logs, or remove your socks and shoes and wade barefoot.
-The water is cold and ankle-deep, and the bottom is muddy, but none of it is even remotely dangerous.
+The water is cold and ankle-deep, and the bottom is muddy, but none of it is dangerous.
 Have fun with it!

 After the meadow, 4 kms in, the trail ascends up a steep footpath through forest, then open meadows.
 Beautiful, razor-sharp peaks across the valley pierce the sky, to the right of the trail as you’re ascending.

 Eventually, at 7.5 kms, the trail arrives at Burstall Pass.
-You can continue on as far as you’d like before turning around, or find a cool spot to eat and enjoy the view.
+You can continue as far as you’d like before turning around, or find a cool spot to eat and enjoy the view.
 The boundary of Alberta and British Columbia is near, and on a clear day, you’ll be able to spot beautiful Mount Assiniboine, the tallest mountain in the Southern Canadian Rockies (about 20 kms away).

 Wind Tower (via West Wind Pass) MAP